MarcelHeinsch1/ReelRush/README.md

 **Created with ❤️ by YurrBS**

-*Note: This tool is intended for educational and research purposes.*
+*Note: This tool is intended for educational purposes.*